Course/HaskDB/refs/disk_based_transactions.md

 # Sequencer

-* number of *logs* can grow very fast
+* Number of *logs* can grow very fast
-* checkpoint performs the following operations
+* Checkpoint performs the following operations
-    * merges all the data from *logs* onto the transaction file
+    * Merges all the data from *logs* onto the transaction file
-    * removes the *log* reference from the queue
+    * Removes the *log* reference from the queue
-    * deletes the corresponding *log* file from disk
+    * Deletes the corresponding *log* file from disk
-* sequencer can be called by the programmer at suitable time
+* Sequencer can be called by the programmer at suitable time

 # ACIDity
 * **Atomicity**